Studio123ca/cpt-page-for-posts/README.md

 ### Setting Archive Pages

 1. Navigate to the **Custom Post Type Archive Pages** settings page under the 'Settings' menu in the WordPress admin dashboard.
 2. Select a page for each custom post type from the provided dropdown list.
+Please note that the post type must have the `has_archive` argument set to `true` in order to be displayed in the list.
 3. Save your changes.

-### Displaying Archive Pages
+### Retrieving Data from Archive Pages

-Use the `cpt_page_for_posts($post_type)` function to retrieve the page ID associated with a specific post type.
-This function can be useful when customizing the display of archives in your theme.
+Utilize the cpt_page_for_posts($post_type) function to obtain the page ID linked to a particular post type.
+This function proves beneficial when extracting data from archives within your theme customization, similar to how you would use the `get_option('page_for_posts')` function to obtain the page ID linked to the main blog posts archive.

 ```php
 <?php